GamerXsakuboy99/RMDT-Announcer-pack/README.md

 # Announcer for Rockport Metropolitan maps.
 ## GitHub / Workshop version number: -

-## Drop support for V29 on this branch, DO NOT PUSH TO THE LIVE UNTIL RELEASE DATE FOR V3 IS KNOWN.
-> This is a future update what is gets pushed sametime with the V3 release.
-- Drop support for V29 fully.
-[X]
-- Tweak & Fine-tune all announcers (expect RK's as it's new.)
-[X]
-- Other QOL-Updates.[X]
-- Fucking ask @MrBallistic101 & @Pyscowicz Now finally to provided their updated files.... []
-> or just drop the support fully....

 ### Announcer pack supported maps
 | Map name | Map version(s) Supported | Owner of the line | Set in (year) | Notes
 | -- | :--: | -- | :--: | --